Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Topological 5d N=2 Gauge Theory on M4 x R

 \section{A Topological 5d \texorpdfstring{$\mathcal{N}=2$}{N=2} Gauge Theory on \texorpdfstring{$M_4 \times \mathbb{R}$}{M4 x R}}

-In this section, we will study a certain topologically-twisted 5d ${\mathcal {N}} = 2$ theory on $M_4 \times \R$ with gauge group a real, simple, compact Lie group $G$, where the BPS equations that its path integral localizes onto are the Haydys-Witten equations~\cite{haydys2010fukaya,witten2011fivebranes}.
+In this section, we will study a certain topologically-twisted 5d ${\mathcal {N}} = 2$ theory on $M_4 \times \R$ with gauge group a real, simple, and compact Lie group $G$, where the BPS equations that its path integral localizes onto are the Haydys-Witten equations~\cite{haydys2010fukaya,witten2011fivebranes}, and $M_4$ a closed and compact four-manifold.
 In turn, this will allow us to get our desired results in later sections.